 Remember that these ratios we mentioned (60-75% RMR, 10% TEF, and 25-40% TEE) are not set in stone, and to a point you can out-train a bad diet (though this is obviously not optimal).

 Some supplements are designed to have a thermic effect on the body, causing your resting RMR to increase.
-This is literally additional calories being burned without the additional work.
+This is literally additional calories being burned without the additional work, and can go a long way in burning that unwanted belly fat.
 Yes, it is a real thing, but no it won't make you shed weight without effort.

 Thermogenic supplements are designed for people looking for an extra edge.
 To push their bodies to the next level of esthetic achievement.
 To help them burn extra calories and get in even better shape.